cutelyst/cutelyst/README.md

 A Web Framework built on top of Qt, using the simple and elegant approach of Catalyst (Perl) framework.

-Qt's meta object system is what powers the core of Cutelyst, this allows for introspecting controller's methods signatures and generate matching actions that can be invoked later.
-Some features:
+Qt's meta object system is what powers the core of Cutelyst, it allows for introspecting controller's methods signatures and generate matching actions that can be invoked later.
+Main features:

+ * Cross-platform
+ * Pluggable Engines:
- * Multiple protocols support when using uWSGI engine
+  * uWSGI - Multiple protocols support
-  * HTTP 1.1
+   * HTTP 1.0
    * FastCGI
    * uWSGI
+  * Cutelyst-WSGI - A cross-platform and fast WSGI engine
+   * HTTP 1.1 (Pipelining, Keep-Alive)
  * REST with ActionREST
  * Plugin based views
   * [Grantlee](http://www.grantlee.org) (A Qt implementation of Django's template engine)